 eligible, helps all of us.
 Lowering viral spread means fewer new variants, which protects your family and your community.

-Yes.
-There have been many variants of COVID-19.
+There have been many virus variants since the original SARS-CoV-2 strain of COVID emerged in 2019.
 Sometimes, a virus mutates (changes) and becomes stronger or easier to spread from person to person.

 What is a variant?